-Anna went to Dunham Primary School, Lorne House in Retford and the Hartland Comprehensive School in Worksop.
-After her A levels, Anna read Law at University of Birmingham and went on to train as a barrister.
-Anna first joined the Conservative Party at university (after a short spell as a member of the Liberal Party) and was involved in student politics.
+After my A levels I read Law at University of Birmingham and went on to train as a barrister.
+After a short spell as a member of the Liberal Party, i joined the Conservative Party and got involved in student politics.

-After a year Anna sucessfully applied for a job at Grampian TV in Aberdeen as a reporter and presenter on North Tonight.
-After two years at Grampian, Anna joined Central TV as a reporter on Central News East.
+After a year I applied for a job at Grampian TV in Aberdeen as a reporter and presenter on North Tonight.
+After two years at Grampian, I joined Central TV as a reporter on Central News East.

-During her time at Central, Anna was the shop steward of the National Union of Journalists.
-At Central, Anna worked on a number of programmes: notably Central Weekend Live and Heart of the Country.
+During my time at Central, I was the shop steward of the National Union of Journalists.
+At Central, I worked on a number of programmes: including Central Weekend Live and Heart of the Country.

 Towards the end of my time in television I worked on “This Morning” with Richard and Judy and other programmes for Channel 4 and BBC 1.

 In the mid 1990s, I left TV and returned to the Bar.